Working or participating in an internship abroad

 Remember to order a U2 form from Kela or your unemployment fund well in advance of your departure, as you will need to take this to the labour office of your destination country.
 Kela or your unemployment fund will determine whether the prerequisites for transferring the unemployment benefit that falls within their domain are met.

 After you have arrived at your country of destination, remember to register as a job seeker at the local labour office within seven days.
 This will allow you to receive your unemployment benefit for the duration of your trip.
-If you register later, you will only receive money from your registration date.
+If you register later, you will only receive money starting from your registration date.

 During the job seeking process, you are required to comply with the obligations and supervision methods that have been mandated by the labour officials of your destination country.